Wet weather overflows

 Frequently asked questions

-We have a range of programs to help reduce wet weather overflows by:
+During our normal operations we have a range of programs to help reduce wet weather overflows by:

 • Prioritising network upgrades in low-lying areas where wet weather overflows occur most often.